A U.S. judge delayed the trial of a former Credit Suisse Group AG

 Former Credit Suisse colleagues Julian Tzolov and Eric Butler were indicted in New York last year in one of the first prosecutions stemming from the 2007 credit crunch on charges of fraudulently selling mortgage-backed auction rate securities.

 Jury selection had been scheduled for Monday for the trial in Brooklyn federal court of Butler, 37, after Tzolov fled house arrest in May.
 He was arrested in Marbella, Spain last Wednesday.

-Judge Jack Weinstein granted a government request to delay the trial after prosecutors told him that Tzolov was expected back in New York later on Monday escorted by FBI agents.
+Earlier, Judge Jack Weinstein granted a government request to delay the trial after prosecutors told him Tzolov was expected back.
 The judge ordered a two-day delay until Wednesday.